This site requires a more recent version of Adobe Flash Player to function properly.

 "A Model" restaurants are located in well established markets and have high brand awareness.
 Since most of these restaurants are constructed in secondary trade areas with attractive demographics, the occupancy costs are low.
 These restaurants also enjoy lower investment costs.
 The average development costs for new restaurants has decreased from $916,000 in 2008 to $800,000 in 2011.
 In 2012, the figure was close to that of 2011.
 Lower investment costs have facilitated a higher rate of expansion.
 About 30% of the 2012 openings were "A Model" restaurants.
 In 2013, the average development cost was once again close to the 2012 level, but the figure could rise to $830,000 in 2014.

 Organic and healthier food gaining importance in the U.S.

 Consumers have become more health conscious and there is an increase in demand for natural and healthier food.
 Using its 'Food with Integrity' campaign, Chipotle has aggressively marketed itself as a restaurant using only naturally raised meat.
 Taking cues from Chipotle, an increasing number of restaurant chains are adding all-natural products to their menu.
 In early 2011, T.G.I.
 Friday’s launched a campaign stressing on a new, healthier and natural menu.
 Similarly, the McDonald's commercial launched in December 2011 boasted the use of quality ingredients in its supply chain.
 An increasing number of restaurants now tout the quality and the freshness of their ingredients in order to portray a healthy image of themselves.

 Growth in number of stores and expansion into European markets

-The company has seen significant growth in its number of stores which has increased from around 490 in 2005 to more than 1400 in 2012.
+The company has seen significant growth in its number of stores which has increased from around 490 in 2005 to 1595 in 2013.
 Chipotle also opened its first European restaurant in London in 2010.
-Since then, it has added four more in London and another in Paris.
+Since then, it has added another 15 restaurants outside the U.S.